 The distance from downtown Dubai to Abu Dhabi is approximately 150km or just under 100 miles.
-The road is a sealed multi lane highway that makes getting from Dubai to Abu Dhabi quick and easy.
+The road is a sealed multi lane highway that can make getting from Dubai to Abu Dhabi quick and easy.
 Avoid peak hour when traffic can add an hour or more to your journey.
-Travellers and tourists may need to get from Dubai to Abu Dhabi for the airport, to visit Abu Dhabi’s attractions ( we would recommend a tour for this, see below) there are several options, road, rail, even air!
+Travellers and tourists may need to get from Dubai to Abu Dhabi for the airport, to visit Abu Dhabi’s attractions ( we would recommend a tour for this, see below) there are several options, road, rail, shuttle, tour, even air!

 Please check and double check all the information we give you locally as times, places, dates and services do, as we found, change often.

 Abu Dhabi to Dubai Distance